Music, B.A. Program (120 units)

 Students graduating with a B.A. in Music from Cal State East Bay will be able to:

 - Aurally identify common rhythmic, melodic, and harmonic patterns; demonstrate pitch and rhythmic accuracy through singing and rhythm vocalization.

-- Demonstrate stylistically appropriate sound quality, technical skills, and expression within their primary performance area
+- Demonstrate stylistically appropriate sound quality, technical skills, and expression within their primary performance and/or creative area.

 - Apply critical and creative thinking and analytical reasoning to address complex challenges in the theory, history, and performance of music of many cultures.

 - Create, perform, and respond to musical works and ideas, and relate them to societal, cultural and historical contexts.

 - Demonstrate the ability to work collaboratively and respectfully with others in classroom and performance settings.

 - Demonstrate an ability to integrate musical ideas, methods, theories, and practices, and communicate them to others clearly and persuasively.

 These program roadmaps represent recommended pathways through the program.
 Please see an advisor to create an education plan that is customized to meet your needs.